 Lincoln County Historical Society

-Formed in October of 1968 then in 1970 the Davenport City Council leased 5 lots along Cottonwood Creek (the old Washington Water Power grounds) to the Society.
+The Lincoln County Historical Society began in October of 1968.
+In 1970, the Davenport City Council leased 5 lots along Cottonwood Creek (the old Washington Water Power grounds) to the Society.
 This allowed the hiring of an architect and the beginning of construction.
 Funding came from membership dues, donations, and a generous gift from George Kloster (a Harrington farmer).
-With construction and landscaping completed, the museum was opened and dedicated on July 15, 1972.
-This was also the date of the first Pioneer Days in Davenport.
+With construction and landscaping completed, the museum opened and was dedicated on July 15, 1972.

 Lincoln County Museum

-Starting with Native American artifacts and displays, the museum shows the beginning of Lincoln County, the evolution of farming in our rural area, and portrays the evolution of Lincoln County.
+Starting with Columbian mammoth bones and Native American artifacts, the Lincoln County Museum shows the beginnings of Lincoln County, vintage farming in our rural area, and a glimpse into the lives of local people and the special items in their world.
 The Society collects, preserves, and makes available to all citizens, the heritage of Lincoln County in the Lincoln County Museum.
 Detailed exhibits tell the story of Lincoln County’s past in a clear and interesting manner.
-Features indigenous artifacts, local businesses from the past, everyday items from yesteryear, musical instruments, cameras, blacksmith shop, phonographs, farm machinery, steam tractor, combines, tools, guns, a prison cell, printing press, vintage fire engines, and an impressive display about the fearless outlaw, Harry Tracy, who was finally caught in 1902 in Lincoln County.
+It features indigenous artifacts, local businesses from the past, everyday items from yesteryear, musical instruments, cameras, blacksmith shop, phonographs, farm machinery, steam tractor, combines, tools, guns, a prison cell, printing press, vintage fire engines, and an impressive display about the fearless outlaw, Harry Tracy, who was finally caught in 1902 in Lincoln County.

 EV Charging Station